SkuldNorniern/pacify/README.md

 ---

-Note: This README is based on the provided `main.rs` file.
-Some features might be under development, and the README will be updated accordingly as the project evolves.
+Note: Some features might be under development, and the README will be updated accordingly as the project evolves.